rjosih/selling-categories/README.md

 If the answer is yes the loop goes on until you respond no.

-When you respond no, the person(s) are categorized into four different levels based on how many articles they've sold.
+When you respond no, the person(s) are categorized into four different levels based on how many articles they've sold (Line 73 - 91).

+The program controls which category the person belongs to and adds it to the list.

+This is the four different categories:

 * Under 50 articles
 * From 50 to 99 articles